TomerFi/aioswitcher/README.md

 The first callback will be called upon arrival of the first broadcast message, the second callable will be called upon any new broadcast message arriving implicating of a change of the device state and status.</br>
 Basically, use the first callback for creating the object representing the device, use the second callback for updating the device state and status.</br>
 - Both callbacks will pass the [SwitcherV2Device](#switcherv2device) as an argument.
-- Both callback will run a thread-safe coroutine within the asyncio event loop passed to the bridge as an argument.
+- Both callbacks will run a thread-safe coroutine within the asyncio event loop passed to the bridge as an argument.

 Please Note: this approach will allow you to receive *Real-Time* updates from the device approximately every 4 seconds, yet it will not allow you to control the device, for that you can use the API functions.</br>